<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 • Assemble a disintegrating pile of free newspapers and IKEA catalogs in your driveway.

-• Forget to remove yard sale and dog/kid sitting service flyers on electric poles and mailboxes you posted months ago.
+• Forget to remove the yard sale and dog/kid sitting service flyers on electric poles and mailboxes you posted months ago.

 • Constantly trip car or house alarms.